 Carbohydrates, often referred to as carbs, are a marathon runner’s best friend.
 They serve as the primary fuel source for your body during prolonged physical activity.
 By loading up on carbs before a marathon, you’re effectively ‘filling up your tank’ and giving your body the energy it needs to perform optimally.

-Also read : How Can Smartphone Apps Personalize Asthma Management Plans?
+Topic to read : How Can Smartphone Apps Personalize Asthma Management Plans?

 Carb-loading is a common practice among marathon runners.
 It involves increasing your carb intake in the days leading up to a race, thereby maximizing your body’s glycogen stores.
 These stores are then converted into energy during the marathon, helping to delay the onset of fatigue and improve your overall performance.